ONSdigital/sdg-SDMX-data-qualifier/README.md

 - Make the SDG disagregation name --> SDMX concept matching computer-assisted just as the SDG disaggregation values --> SDMX code ID matching is
 - Make the `check_only_uk_data` function more generic so it can check for multiple terms and apply logic to other columns - e.g. the search for `geo_disag_terms`, which is currently done with a `df.col_name.str.contains(geo_disag_terms)`.
 Making the `check_only_uk_data` function into a more generic function would also make the code more resuable for other OpenSDG users.
 - Improve the `check_if_proxies_contain_official` as this is a useful Quality Assurance function to check if there were any contradictions between what is described as a proxie and what contains the .
 In the UK case there were a couple of contradictory indicators that were both listed as proxies but also contained the sentence in their descripton (8-1-1 and 6-2-1) and these were removed manually - perhaps this removal should be automatic.
+- Make a more generic version of `get_SDMX_colnm` as this is essentially a "VLookup" function (like in Excel) for dataframes.
+A VLookup function could be used in the disagregation name  --> SDMX concept matching, if that was ever to be made computer-assisted.

 ## How to Install and run the script